 The Campus brings together leading talent and supports its scientists and bioinformaticians with the best facilities, best services and fantastic learning and collaboration opportunities.
 The range of knowledge, facilities and scientific operations on Campus allow scientists at the Campus to utilise different avenues of investigation, from computational models, to cell models, organoids, genome sequencing, imaging and model organisms, all on one site.

-3,700bn bases of DNA are sequenced per day at the Wellcome Sanger Institute.
+40,000bn bases of DNA are sequenced per day at the Wellcome Sanger Institute.
 The huge volumes of data generated at the Campus and aggregated internationally by EMBL-EBI is essential for greater learning and understanding in genomics.
 As Europe’s provider of biological data curation, analysis and data tools, EMBL-EBI processes tens of millions of data requests to its websites and databases every day.
-There are 55 petabytes of storage at the Sanger Institute’s onsite data storage facility.
-EMBL-EBI has more than another several hundred petabytes of storage offsite.
+There are 84 petabytes of storage at the Sanger Institute’s onsite data storage facility.
+EMBL-EBI has another several hundred petabytes of storage offsite.

 At the Wellcome Genome Campus, we are leading on vital training and development in genomics and bioinformatics